arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/wan-and-gps/wan-and-gps.md

 - `byte localAddress = 0xBB;` - create a local address for our board.
 - `byte destination = 0xFF;` - create a destination address we will send our data to.
-- `LoRa.begin(868E6)` - initializes the LoRa® module to operate on 868MHz frequency (European, for American, change to 915E6).
+- `LoRa.begin(868E6)` - initializes the LoRa® module to operate on 868 MHz frequency (European, for American, change to 915E6).
 - `GPS.begin` - initializes the GPS library.
 - `GPS.latitude()` - records latitude.
 - `GPS.longitude()` - records longitude.